-Here is the story of Matilda Jane Burnett Crampton Moore, buried in Globe cemetery.
+Here is the story of Matilda Jane Burnett Crampton Moore.

 She was born in Charleston, South Carolina on Aug.
 10, 1836.
 Her parents died when she was a child.
 In 1851, when she was 15, and in company with her brother, she started with a party of emigrants on the long overland journey to California.
 Her brother died while they were crossing the plains of Texas, leaving her entirely alone.